CS-3035-Fall-2021/CS-3035-Fall-2021.github.io/en_CA/pages/CS3035-fall-2020-syllabus.md

 ### Final Exam Scheduling

-The Registrar schedules all final examinations, including deferred and supplemental examinations.
-Students are advised not to make travel arrangements for the exam period until the official exam schedule has been posted.
+There will be no "final exam" in this course.
+All activities will be completed during class time.

-### Missed Exams
+### Missed Tests and Other In-Class Activities

-If an exam is missed, students must contact the instructor and registrar’s office as soon as possible.
+If a test, quiz or other in-class assessment is missed, students must contact the instructor and as soon as possible.
+If a valid reason is provided for the missed activity, grades will likely be shifted to other items in the same grade category.
+Rescheduling these activities will likely not be feesible.

 ## Academic Offences